f3d-app/f3d/doc/user/03-OPTIONS.md

 > [!WARNING]
 > `stochastic` is introducing a lot of noise with strong translucency.
-> It works better when combined with temporal anti-aliasing (when using `--anti-aliasing=taa` option)
+> It works better when combined with temporal anti-aliasing (when using the `--anti-aliasing=taa` option)
 > `sort` is only working for 3D gaussians and requires compute shaders support.
 > Alternatively, `sort_cpu` gives the same result and works everywhere but it's much slower.